cloudbrasil/api-systemmanager/doc/api.md

 <a name="Datasource"></a>

 ## Datasource
-Class for user datasource access, to be used with documents
+Class for user datasource access, to be used with when creating new documents

 **Kind**: global class
 <a name="Datasource+autocomplete"></a>